PRAVINR0/miroza/README.md

 - Toggle updates icons and labels for assistive tech.

 ## Posts Data
-- Located in `data/posts.json`.
+- Located in `data/articles.json` (legacy `data/posts.json` remains as a fallback for tooling).
 - Each post entry contains `{ id, title, slug, excerpt, category, author, date, image }`.
 - `image` is an object with `src`, `srcset`, `sizes`, `alt` for responsive rendering.
 - Extend by adding new JSON entries and corresponding HTML article pages.
+Use `data/news.json` for India desk updates and `data/blogs.json` for playbooks/blog posts so the JS pipeline can stream everything to the homepage grid without gaps.

 ## Adding Articles
 1. Create a new HTML file under `articles/` named `<slug>.html`.